Design Thinking and the Design Process - What's the Difference?

 In much the same way, a design process can be created by one organization, work great, only to be copied and fail in another organization.
 The process of design is not a cut and paste activity.

 Here’s a fun exercise: in your Google browser (or search engine of choice), type the search term in quotes “Design Process” and then click on the “Images” tab.
 All of the resulting images are Design Processes and they may all work great… for whoever crafted them.
-But as mentioned above they aren’t going to fit in just right anywhere but the company they are intended for.
+But as mentioned above they aren’t going to fit in just right anywhere but for the circumstances they were intended to serve.
 Now try these in the image search bar:

 “Medical Device Design Process”